flowerinthenight/flowerinthenight.github.io/about.md

 {% include image.html url="../images/photo.jpg" caption="" width="300px" max_width="300px" align="right" %}

-Hi, my name is Chew Esmero and welcome to my blog.
+Hi, my name is Chew and welcome to my blog.
 That's me on the right, by the way.
 At the moment, I work as a CTO at a startup called [Alphaus](https://alphaus.cloud/).
 I live in Japan with my wife (also in the picture).
 I love [reading](http://flowerinthenight.com/bookshelf/), especially [high fantasy](https://en.wikipedia.org/wiki/High_fantasy) with very interesting magic systems.
 I also like music.
 I play a couple of instruments (bass, guitar, piano, and drums) although I'm not very good at any of them.

 Also, why Flowerinthenight?
 Good question.
 If you are thinking about Flowerinthenight, the princess from Diana Wynne Jones' [Castle In The Air](https://en.wikipedia.org/wiki/Castle_in_the_Air_(novel)), then you are right.
 Anyway, it goes without saying that she is one of my favorite book characters of all time.
 Seriously, I can't think of any other princess with a name as fantastic as hers.